Lemons, Lavender, & Laundry

 14 Dec

-Have you ever noticed those annoying little fabric fuzz balls that build up on your clothes and blankets and upholstery?
+Have you ever noticed those annoying little fuzz balls that build up on your clothes, blankets and upholstery?
 It’s called pilling, and it looks… well… bad.
-No worries, there is an easy way to remove pilling, and the process is kind of addicting.
+No worries, there is an easy way to remove lint balls from clothing and fabric; and the process takes just a couple seconds.

 The easiest way to remove pilling from fabric.

-Pilling are those annoying little balls of lint that build up on clothes and fabrics over time.
-Lint rollers won’t work on pilling because these little fuzz balls are tightly attached to the fabric.
+Pilling is those annoying little balls of lint that build up on clothes and fabrics over time.
+Lint rollers don’t work on pilling because these little fuzz balls are tightly attached to the fabric.
 I have seen people use a razor to go over pilling, but this idea has always scared me a bit.
-Instead, I found the most amazing little tool EVER!
+Instead, I found the most amazing tool EVER!

-(This post is in no way sponsored.
+(This post is not sponsored.
 Just want to share something I love.)

-What You Need to Remove Pilling from Fabric
+What You Need to Remove Pilling from Clothes & Fabric

 The easiest way to remove pilling from clothing and fabrics is this Conair Fabric Shaver.